ShinChven/vite3-react-hash-router/README.md

 ## Enable Relative Path

-Add `base` to `vite.config.ts` to enable relative path so your app can be deployed to a subdirectory.
+Add `base` field to `vite.config.ts` to enable relative path so your app can be deployed to a subdirectory of another web root.

 ```ts
 import { defineConfig } from 'vite'